- About This Trip

 Accommodations on this trip are both hotels and camping.
 Our hotels are not five-star but they are clean and comfortable, convenient and provide all the basic needs for this type of travel.
 Camping on the Juan de Fuca trail is basic, wilderness style.
-Do not expect to have wifi or cell phone connections or any services more than a pit toilet.
+Do not expect to have wifi or cell phone connections.
 Campsites at Tofino are with full facilities.
 Camping gear is light-weight, comfortable and of good quality.

 Rooming & Solo Travellers

 Our group trips are designed for shared accommodation.
 All travellers will be matched up with another traveller of the same gender.
-If you would prefer a guaranteed room to yourself there will be a mandatory single supplement charged and single rooms are subject to availability.
+If you would prefer a guaranteed room/tent to yourself there will be a single supplement charged and single rooms are subject to availability.

-If you prefer to have a room to yourself, you must select “Single Supplement” when making your booking.
-If you wish to room with someone specific who has made a separate booking please advise us of your roommate’s name in the special requests box or by email at firstname.lastname@example.org .
+If you prefer to have a room/tent to yourself, you must select “Single Supplement” when making your booking.
+If you wish to room with someone specific who has made a separate booking, please advise us of your roommate’s name in the special requests box or by email at email@example.com .